blondfro/My_Website/README.md

 # My_Website
-This is the code to make my current site funtional.
+This is the prototype code for my current site.
 Built using Axure RP